Differentials and distances in probabilistic coherence spaces: Differentials and distances

-\begin{remark} The Lipschitz constant cannot be uniformly upper-bounded on $\Pcoh X$, in particular it cannot be upper-bounded by $1$, that is $t$ is not always contractive.
-A typical example is $t=\phi_{0.5}\in\Pcoh(\Limpl{\Excl\One}\One)$ of Example~\ref{ex:expect-computation}: the left plot of Fig.~\ref{fig:example-expect} shows that the Lipschitz constant goes to $\infty$ when $p$ goes to $1$. \end{remark}
+\begin{rem} The Lipschitz constant cannot be uniformly upper-bounded on $\Pcoh X$, in particular it cannot be upper-bounded by $1$, that is $t$ is not always contractive.
+A typical example is $t=\phi_{0.5}\in\Pcoh(\Limpl{\Excl\One}\One)$ of Example~\ref{ex:expect-computation}: the left plot of Fig.~\ref{fig:example-expect} shows that the Lipschitz constant goes to $\infty$ when $p$ goes to $1$. \end{rem}